New York CityPASS

 You can visit the American Museum of Natural History for less – without a pass!

 We are not here to advertise something that you don’t need.
-Our goal to help you find the best New York City Pass for you so that you can maximize your savings.
+Our goal to help you find the best New York City Attraction Pass for you so that you can maximize your savings.
 The American Museum of Natural History is one of the museums that offer pay-what-you-wish admission, meaning you can choose the amount you pay.
 It does not mean that it is free per se, however, you can pay whatever you can afford.
 For a full list of museums that offer free admission or pay-what-you-wish admission, check out these free museums in NYC.

 ATTRACTION CHOICES

-• 4.
-Top of The Rock – OR – Guggenheim Museum
+3. Top of The Rock

-• 5.
-Circle Line Sightseeing Cruise – OR – Ferry to Liberty Island & Ellis Island
+6. Ferry to Liberty Island & Ellis Island

-Both options let you enjoy NYC from the water.
-Your choices with Circle line include the Landmarks Cruise, Harbor Lights Cruise or Liberty Cruise.
-The ferry to Liberty and Ellis Island gives you access to the Statue of Liberty Museum and Ellis Island Immigration Museum.
+Statue of LibertyThe ferry to Liberty and Ellis Island gives you access to the Statue of Liberty Museum and Ellis Island Immigration Museum.
 Access to the pedestal or the crown is not included.
+A visit to New York is not complete without the Statue of Liberty, right?

 To figure out whether the New York City Pass is the best pass for you, let’s take a look at the pros and cons of the pass, followed by my honest opinion of the City Pass.

-Pros of the NY City Pass
+Pros of the NY CityPASS

-• you can save up to 44% off regular ticket prices
+• you can save up to 40% off regular ticket prices

 • it can be the cheapest pass if you’re completely happy with the offer